Harindra Dave: Career

 He worked as a journalist with Janashakti, a Gujarati daily from 1951 to 1962.
 He joined Bhavan's as an editor of Samarpan, Gujarati monthly digest.
 In 1968, he joined USIS and continued till 1973.

 In 1973, he joined Janashakti as an editor.
 His writing during the Emergency was notable.
-After Janashakti, he joined Janmabhoomi Group of Newspapers as an Editor in Chief for 'Janmabhoomi', an evening daily and 'Pravasi', a morning daily and 'Janambhoomi-Pravasi, a weekly.
+After Janashakti, he joined Janmabhoomi Group of Newspapers as an Editor in Chief for 'Janmabhoomi', an evening daily, 'Pravasi', a morning daily and 'Janambhoomi-Pravasi, a weekly.

 Before embarking on daily journalism in 1951, Harindrabhai worked with Chitrapat, a film magazine.
 And during those years with Chitrapat, he came into association with personalities like Shyam, Suraiya, Guru Dutt, Mehbub Khan, Motilal, Mohammad Rafi, Ramanand Sagar etc.

 Recognition

 He received the Sahitya Akademi Award in 1978 for his poetry collection Hayati.
 He also received the Ranjitram Suvarna Chandrak in 1982, the Kabir Award (from the Madhya Pradesh Government), the Gujarati Sahitya Parishad award and the Goenka award for Journalism.